 What 3D printers do you “currently” recommend?

-Every year it gets harder to recommend a specific 3D printer.
-That’s not because the quality of 3D printers is falling or the cost is increasing – exactly the opposite.
-The average 3D printer has very good quality, is reasonably simple to use, and is very affordable.
+It gets harder to recommend a specific 3D printer every year.
+That’s not because the quality of 3D printers is falling or the cost is increasing—exactly the opposite.
+The average 3D printer is very good quality, reasonably simple to use, and very affordable.

-So what I’ll do is mention the printer features that I think are most valuable and the printers I have experience with that possess those features.
+So, I’ll mention the printer features that I think are most valuable and the printers I have experience with that possess those features.

 Key features:

-• Larger print/build surface: If you want to print a typical keyguard, you’ll need a printer that can print something that is at least 250 mm wide.
-300 mm wide is even better.
+• Larger print/build surface: If you want to print a typical keyguard, you’ll need a printer that can print something at least 250 mm wide, and 300 mm wide is even better.

 • Direct Feed extruder: FDM printers utilize two different methods for delivering plastic filament to the heated extruder (direct feed vs. Bowden tube).
 Printers with direct feed mechanisms are better at printing flexible filaments.

-• Rapid Warm-up: If the printer can send alternating current (A/C) directly to the print surface the printer will heat up faster and will be ready to print much sooner.
-The hotter the print surface needs to be the more time you’ll save – as in 10 minutes or more.
+• Rapid Warm-up: If the printer can send alternating current (A/C) directly to the print surface, it will heat up faster and be ready to print much sooner.
+The hotter the print surface needs to be, the more time you’ll save—as in 10 minutes or more.

 The two printers I’m currently (Feb.
 24, 2024) using and recommending are the Artillery Sidewinder X2 and the Prusa MK4: